Brandonio-c/visual-inference/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.6 or higher (built using Python 3.12)
 - PyTorch 1.8.0
 - Torchvision 0.9.0
 - Pillow 8.1.2